stacksimplify/azure-aks-kubernetes-masterclass/18-Azure-Container-Registry-ACR/18-01-ACR-attach-to-AKS/README.md

 description: Build a Docker Image, Push to Azure Container Registry and  Attach ACR with AKS
 ---

-# Azure Container Registry ACR - Build and Push from Local Docker Desktop
+# Integrate Azure Container Registry ACR with AKS

 ## Step-01: Introduction
 - Build a Docker Image from our Local Docker on our Desktop
+- Tag the docker image in the required ACR Format
 - Push to Azure Container Registry
+- Attach ACR with AKS
+- Deploy kubernetes workloads and see if the docker image got pulled automatically from ACR we have created.

 [![Image](https://stacksimplify.com/course-images/azure-kubernetes-service-and-acr.png "Azure AKS Kubernetes - Masterclass")](https://stacksimplify.com/course-images/azure-kubernetes-service-and-acr.png)